-Best Foam Rollers of 2020
+Best Foam Rollers

 The TriggerPoint Grid 13" is one of the most popular self-massage tools in recent memory.
-These rollers can be seen everywhere from the gym to the physical therapists' office and inn homes across the country.
-Its popularity has been earned by being a versatile and durable tool for self-care.
-Those characteristics can be attributed to its unique design.
-It has a hollow core, made possible by a .2" of a hard plastic tube surrounded by a half-inch of multi-density EVA foam.
-The EVA foam resists breaking down over time, and that, mixed with the rigid hollow core makes this one of the most durable rollers we've ever used.
-The topographical features of the TriggerPoint are modest.
-But those features combined with the harder sections of foam and tight diameter of 5.35" allows you to pinpoint muscle groups as you get comfortable with it.
-Its design lends itself to a modest weight of 1.1 lbs and at a length of just under 13" it travels well.
-Everyone from beginners to the most experienced will like this roller.
+These rollers can be seen everywhere from physical therapists' offices to the gym and in the homes of many athletes.
+Its popularity has been earned by being a versatile and durable tool for self-care — characteristics attributed to its unique design.
+It has a hollow core, made possible by .2" of hard plastic tube surrounded by a half-inch of multi-density EVA foam.
+This foam resists breaking down over time, and that, mixed with the rigid hollow core, makes this one of the most durable rollers we've ever used.
+The topographical features of the TriggerPoint are modest, but those features combined with the harder sections of foam and tight diameter of 5.35" allows you to pinpoint muscle groups as you get comfortable with it.
+Its design lends itself to a modest weight of 1.1 lbs, and at a length of just under 13", it travels well.
+Our experience has shown that everyone from beginners to the most experienced like this roller.
 The TriggerPoint Grid comes with a one-year manufacturer warranty.
-If you are looking for a longer version of this product look to the Triggerpoint Grid 2.0 that is 26".
+If you are looking for a longer version of this product, look to the Triggerpoint Grid 2.0 that is 26".

-There is some confusion surrounding this roller, as it is labeled medium density on most websites but the box clearly states firm density.
+There is some confusion surrounding this roller, as it is labeled medium density on most websites, but the box we received clearly states firm density.
 We would say the truth lies somewhere in between.
-If you are looking for even softer foam, look towards the Gaiam Restore Muscle Foam Rollers 36 inch.
+If you're seeking even softer foam, look towards the Gaiam Restore Muscle Foam Rollers 36 Inch.

-It can be awkward to use at first and in certain positions that remains true no matter how experienced you are with the Orb.
+It can be awkward to use at first, and in certain positions, that remains true no matter how experienced you are with the Orb.
 This roller requires an experienced user to gain the full benefit of its design.

 This roller is not for the inexperienced or the faint of heart.
 We have trouble recommending this to anyone but those most experienced in self-massage.
 That user needs to know exactly what they are looking for and how to accomplish it with this roller.
 Do you have an extra firm roller and are looking for something to really get deep?
 This roller is for you.